rems-project/cerberus/README.md

 $ opam install lwt cohttp base64 cohttp-lwt-unix ezgzip
 ```

-Then run:
+Then:

 ```bash
 $ make web
 ```

-It installs all the available web instances as `webcerb.*` and the web server `cerberus-webserver`.
+This installs all the available web instances as `webcerb.*` and the web server `cerberus-webserver`.

 To build the UI, install node package manager `npm` (sudo apt install nodejs npm
-) and run:
+) and:

 ```bash
 $ make ui